-Many Americans recognize pesticides are a serious problem and are linked to all sorts of health problems.
+Many Americans recognize pesticides are a serious concern and are linked to all sorts of health concerns.
 As if getting sick isn't bad enough, let's take a look at a few facts about pesticides that'll simply make you angry.

 Pesticides Facts You Should Know About